apparebit/diaphanous/README.md

 Tumblr, WhatsApp, and Wordpress.
 Inclusion activates all of the Digital Services Act requirements.

-All but Quora, Telegram, Tumblr of the above platforms are also on the EU's list of very large online platforms and very large online search engines, which activates the most expansive requirements of the Digital Services Act.

- subjects them
-to the most expansive requirements for the Digital Services Act.

-It also incorporates information about the following companies operating one or more of the above platforms:

-  * Automattic (Tumblr and Wordpress)
-  * Meta (Facebook, Instagram, WhatsApp)
-  * Google (YouTube)

 A separate [codebook](codebook.md) documents the JSON and Python formats.
 Basically, they consist of a top-level object that maps organization names to an object with the data about that organization.
 Since platforms vary widely in